Electric drag racing

 Electric drag racing is a form of drag motor racing between electric vehicles.

 The rules are very different from traditional drag racing.
 The common safety rules apply but additional rules apply depending on voltage, battery type, motor number and configuration.
 The National Electric Drag Racing Association (NEDRA) oversees the majority of electric drag racing events in North America.

 Electric motors produce 100% torque at zero RPM and this makes them quicker off the line compared to a piston-engined vehicle of the same power.
 Since battery technology has improved a great deal during the 1980s to present, the performance gap between piston-engined & electric-motor vehicles has narrowed.
 The weight of the battery packs can impact overall performance raising 1/4 mile times.

-Electric Drag Racing World Records
+World records

 Motorcycles, 1/8 mile

 In the drag motorcycle class, 48 volt NEDRA division, current world record is 7.800 seconds over 1/8 mile, set on 16 June 2010 by Silver Giant II at Mosten, Denmark.
 Finish line speed was 80.20 mph.
 The lithium-ion polymer battery provides 48 volts and 600 amperes to each of four 24 volt motors for a combined power of around 100kW, although less than half that power reaches the rear wheel, because a large part is lost as heat in the motors.
 Dry ice is used to cool the motors to 5 °C between races.
 It has two gears, and the shift occurs automatically at 65 km/h using CO_{2}-pneumatics.
 It is built and raced by Danish Team True Cousins, who holds the record for the 24 volt division at 8.677 seconds.